 What is Coffee Washing & How Does It Affect Your Cup?

-You may have come across this blog post a number of different ways, but we want you to imagine a this: Let's say you go to your favorite coffee roaster, Alma Coffee in this case, and order a bag of delicious medium roast coffee.
+You may have come across this blog post a number of different ways, but we want you to imagine this particular scenario: Let's say you go to your favorite coffee roaster, Alma Coffee in this case, and order a bag of delicious medium roast coffee.

 You admire the bag design, break open the airlock seal, and inhale those a-maz-ing coffee scents.
 But you start to ponder....
 How exactly was this coffee made?